Professor Katherine E. Southwood

 Old Testament/ Hebrew Bible

 My research is characterised by methodologically robust interdisciplinary engagement with primary texts.
 I am particularly interested in how social anthropology can facilitate new insights into ancient texts.
-Research areas wherein I have previously published include, but are not restricted to: marriage practices in ancient Israel, ethnicity in the postexilic period, migration and return migration, the books of Ezra-Nehemiah, and of Judges.
-I am currently doing research on medical anthropology and the book of Job.
+This is demonstrated in all of my publications, in particular my monograph-length treatments of return migration and ethnicity in Ezra; of marriage practices in Judges; and of the body in Job.

 In 2017 I received funding from the Wellcome Institutional Strategic Support for Public Engagement with Research and I ran a project involving three international conferences, open to the public, with NHS healthcare chaplains.
 I also received funding from TORCH (Medical Humanities Award) to run a conference on methods in medical humanities.